 It’s common sense that everyone should be using a good password manager (we hope, at least).
 It’s also worth noting that password managers have tons of other amazing features that you might not be using.
 These features are both convenient and security-centric, and they can help you stay safe online and get the most out of your password manager.

-What’s not to like about something that will fill in your stored credentials for you whenever you log in to a website?
-Some managers can also fill in additional fields, like contact information and credit card information.
+What’s not to like about something that will fill in your stored credentials for you whenever you attempt to log in to a website?
+Some managers can even fill in additional fields, like contact information and credit card information.
 This feature is available on both mobile and desktop use so you can expect assistance no matter what device you’re using.

-This is one of the best features of password managers.
-Any password manager worth its salt should be able to create a random and secure password for you on demand.
-It’s a simple, yet nice feature, as it means you won’t ever have to come up with a less-than-unique password ever again.
+On-demand password generation is one of the best features of password managers.
+Any password manager worth its salt should be able to create a random and secure password for you whenever you need one.
+It’s a simple, yet nice, feature, as it means you won’t ever have to come up with a less-than-unique password ever again.
 A good manager should also automatically update your login info with the new password it creates (or at least prompt you to).

-Certain managers can also store things like bank account numbers, social security numbers, Wi-Fi router or server information, membership information, driver’s license and other ID information, software licenses, and documents.
+Certain managers can also store things like bank account numbers, social security numbers, Wi-Fi router or server information, membership information, driver’s license details and other ID information, software licenses, and digital copies of physical documents.
 Really, the sky’s the limit here.

 As kind of an extension to storing non-password information, many password managers also offer a decent amount of secure file storage.
 This isn’t necessarily meant to replace or be used the same way you’d use regular cloud storage, like Dropbox or Google Drive; it’s more meant to be a way to store digitized copies of important documents (like a will, title, letter, or passport) in a secure encrypted format.

 You might want or need to share some of all of your login info or secure notes with another user at some point (your spouse, for example).
-A good password manager should make it easy to do so, and have built-in options for sharing something with another user on your plan or potentially even someone who doesn’t use a manager.
+A good password manager should make it easy to do so and have built-in options for sharing something with another user on your plan or potentially even someone who doesn’t use that manager.

 Good password managers also offer emergency access in the event of, well, an emergency.
 Typically, this grants a one-time easement into an account during a short period of time.
 This would most likely be used in the event of someone passing away, so a loved one could access their accounts to stop bills, for example.

-Password managers also double as two-factor authentication (2FA).
-If you’re unfamiliar with the term, 2FA is an additional way to keep your online accounts secure, like having to scan your face or fingerprint to unlock your phone or enter one of those six-digit SMS or email codes to access your Twitter account.
+Password managers can also double as two-factor authentication (2FA).
+If you’re unfamiliar with the term, 2FA is an additional way to keep your online accounts secure, like having to scan your face or fingerprint to unlock your phone, plug in a security key, or enter one of those six-digit SMS or email codes to access your Twitter account.
 That’s in addition to typing in your account password.

 Good password managers offer two-factor authentication for keeping that account safe from a hacker.
 Similar to 2FA options for other sites (like Twitter), your manager might send you a notification with a code to scan or enter in addition to typing in your password, before letting you access your account.
-These notifications will also double as an alert if someone else is trying to log in to it.
+These notifications will also double as a handy alert in the event someone else attempts to log in to one of your accounts.

 The best password managers will also actively protect you against phishing.
 They’ll remember the original site you created an account on, and prevent you from entering your information if you somehow end up on a different account posing as the original.
 While your manager won’t pop up with a huge red flag, you’ll be able to know it’s a phishing site as it won’t autofill your credentials.

-Hopefully now you have a better understanding of how robust and awesome password managers are.
-They’re worthwhile even if you do just use them to store your passwords, but their artillery of convenient security features really makes password manager worth the cost.
+Hopefully, now you have a better understanding of how robust and awesome password managers are.
+They’re worthwhile even if you just use them to store your passwords, but their artillery of convenient security features is what really makes password managers worth the cost.